Donna has her Master of Science in Social Psychology and a BSRN.

 Women traditionally looked for a man to maintain high-status roles of financial provider and social dominance.
-In terms of age (traditionally) it was not uncommon for men to be a little older, less emphasizes placed on looks, and more placed on his status in society.
-Status was an indication that he would be a good husband, father and able to provide for the family (Crisp & Turner, 2010).
-In modern society, although more women have become financially solvent, to a degree some of the traditional values of what attracts women to men still hold true.
+In terms of age (traditionally), it was not uncommon for men to be a little older, less emphasis placed on looks and more placed on his status in society.
+Status was an indication that he would be a good husband and father and able to provide for the family (Crisp & Turner, 2010).
+In modern society, although more women have become financially solvent, to a degree, some of the traditional values of what attracts women to men still hold true.

 Gender Differences and Relationship Satisfaction

 There are a number of factors that contribute to relationship satisfaction.
 According to Le & Agnew (2003), in the journal article, The things you do for me: Perceptions of a romantic partner’s investments promote gratitude and commitment (Joel et al., 2013), shows a more invested partner equals a more committed partner.

 In addition, if the relationship is not working out and the lure of alternatives has a perceived low quality, then this can predict if a person decides they want to stay.
 Basically, if someone looks at what they have and finds that what is out there is not as enticing, this may be a deciding point when it comes to relationship commitment (Crisp & Turner, 2010).

 Studies mainly show that when “one partner invests time, energy, emotions, and other resources into the relationship, the other partner is likely to appreciate that person more and subsequently be more willing to stay in that relationship” (Joel et al., 2103, para.
 6).
 Highly committed partners that are happy are also more willing to give up important aspects of their lives and make sacrifices for their relationship (Crisp & Turner, 2010).